Table of Contents

 No-See-Ums

 These tiny biting midges can ruin outdoor activities.
-Fortunately, certain plants help repel them.
+Fortunately, there are certain plants that can help in repelling pests like no-see-ums.

 - Lemon balm